kedro-org/kedro/docs/source/integrations/mlflow.md

         session.run()
 ```

-Notice that, if you want more flexibility or to log extra parameters,
+If you want more flexibility or to log extra parameters,
 you might need to run the Kedro pipelines manually yourself.

-### Simple artifact tracking in MLflow using hooks
+### Simple artifact tracking in MLflow using Hooks

 MLflow also helps you store "artifacts" associated with a run,
 which include compressed model weights, images, and other typically large files.

-For example, you can use the {py:meth}`~kedro.framework.hooks.specs.DatasetSpecs.before_dataset_saved` hook
+For example, you can use the {py:meth}`~kedro.framework.hooks.specs.DatasetSpecs.before_dataset_saved` Hook
 to store a pickled version of the data, as follows:

 ```python